 habitat: 1.
 A unit area of environment.
 2. The place, natural or otherwise (including climate, food, cover and water) where an individual or population of animals or plants naturally or normally lives and develops.

 high-biodiversity wilderness areas: The world’s largest-remaining tracts of tropical forest that are more than 75 percent intact.
-These areas are characterized by extraordinary biological richness, including exceptional concentrations of endemic species, and are also of crucial importance to climate regulation, watershed protection, and maintenance of traditional Indigenous lifestyles (Further information can be found under Descriptions of Biodiversity Hotspots and High-Biodiversity Wilderness Areas in Section 6 of the SFI requirements document).
+These areas are characterized by extraordinary biological richness, including exceptional concentrations of endemic species, and are also of crucial importance to climate regulation, watershed protection, and maintenance of traditional Indigenous lifestyles.

-illegal logging: Harvesting and trading of wood fiber in violation of applicable laws and regulations in the country of harvest.
+illegal logging: Harvesting and trading of wood fiber in violation of applicable laws and regulations in the country of harvest (including trade in CITES (The Convention on International Trade in Endangered Species of Wild Fauna and Flora) listed species.

 imperiled: A plant or animal or community, often referred to as G2, that is globally rare or, because of some factor(s), is very vulnerable to extinction or elimination.
 Typically, six to 20 occurrences, or few remaining individuals (1,000 to 3,000), or acres (2,000 to 10,000 acres or 809 to 4047 hectares), or linear miles (10 to 50 miles or 16 to 80.5 kilometers) exist.
-(Further information can be found under Forests with Exceptional Conservation Value in SFI Section 6 - Guidance to SFI 2015-2019 Standards.)
+(Further information can be found under Forests with Exceptional Conservation Value in SFI Section 6 - Guidance to SFI 2022 Standards.)